Paignton Zoo is home to three Eastern mountain bongos: females Ada and Koffi, and male Bowie.

-One of the largest forest antelopes, the eastern mountain bongo can today only be found in a remote mountainous area of central Kenya.
+One of the largest forest antelopes, the Eastern mountain bongo can today only be found in a remote mountainous area of central Kenya.

 They are browsers that eat a range of leaves, plants, grasses and fungi.